 Note on Interim and Supportive Measures

-On-campus privileged and confidential resources can help you connect with opportunities for interim and supportive measures, as applicable.
+The Title IX Coordinator and on-campus privileged and confidential resources can help you connect with opportunities for interim and supportive measures, as applicable.
 Interim and supportive measures are available for complainants, respondents and witnesses outside of an investigation, pending the outcome of any investigation or hearing, or following an investigation or student conduct hearing.
 Supportive measures for complainants are available regardless of whether the complainant chooses to report the crime to law enforcement.
 Supportive measures shall be confidential, to the extent that maintaining confidentiality does not impair the University’s ability to provide such measures.
 To learn more about interim and supportive measures for student(s)-to-student(s) matters and matters involving student respondents, please click here.
 Interim and supportive measures for cases involving faculty, employees, or third-party vendors may differ; to learn more about interim and supportive measures for faculty and staff, please contact Human Resources.

 Additional off-campus informational resources